-Since our preview announcement, we have had many customers use the service to conduct classes, training sessions, boot camps, hands on labs, and more!
-For classroom or professional training, you can provide students with a lab of virtual machines configured with exactly what you need for class and give each student a specified number of hours to use the VMs for homework or personal projects.
+For classroom or professional training, you can provide students with a lab of virtual machines configured with exactly what they need.
 You can run a hackathon or a hands-on lab at conferences or events and scale up to hundreds of virtual machines for your attendees.
-You can also create an invite-only private lab of virtual machines installed with your prerelease software to give preview customers access to early trials or set up interactive sales demos.
+You can also create an invitation-only private lab of virtual machines installed with your pre-release software to give preview customers access to early trials or set up interactive sales demos.

-Top three reasons customers use Azure Lab Services
+Top three reasons why customers use Azure Lab Services:

-Azure Lab Services is a managed service, which means that provisioning and management of a lab’s underlying infrastructure is handled automatically by the service.
+- Automatic management of Azure infrastructure and scale: Azure Lab Services is a managed service, which means that the service automatically handles provisioning and management of a lab’s underlying infrastructure.
 You can just focus on preparing the right lab experience for your users.
-Let the service handle the rest and roll out your lab’s virtual machines to your audience.
-Scale your lab to hundreds of virtual machines with a single click.

-Users who are invited to your lab get immediate access to the resources you give them inside your labs.
-They just need to sign in to see the full list of virtual machines they have access to across multiple labs.
-They can click on a single button to connect to the virtual machines and start working.
-Users don’t need Azure subscriptions to use the service.
+- Simple experience for your lab users: Users who are invited to your labs get immediate access to resources.
+They just sign in to see the full list of virtual machines that they can access.
+They don’t need Azure subscriptions to use the service.

-Keep your budget in check by controlling exactly how many hours your lab users can use the virtual machines.
-Set up schedules in the lab to allow users to use the virtual machines only during designated time slots or set up reoccurring auto-shutdown and start times.
-Keep track of individual users’ usage and set limits.
+- Cost optimisation and tracking: Keep your budget in check by controlling how many hours your lab users can use the virtual machines.
+Allow users to use virtual machines only during designated time slots, or set up recurring auto-shutdown and start times.
+Keep track of individual users’ usage.

-Azure Lab Services GA pricing goes into effect on May 1, 2019.
+Azure Lab Services GA pricing goes into effect on 1 May 2019.
 Until then, you will continue to be billed based on the preview pricing.
-Please see the Azure Lab Services pricing page for complete details.
+See the Azure Lab Services pricing page for details.